Jake-Olsen/blog/_posts/2019-12-05-Got_My_CCNA.markdown

 I got this cool badge two days later that verifies that you have the certification.
 <br>[My Acclaim CCNA Badge]

 For learning my way through ICND 1 & 2.
-I used David Bombal's Udemy Course, CBT Nuggets, Physical Hardware Lab, and multiple colleages that assisted me along the way.
+I used David Bombal's Udemy Course, CBT Nuggets, Physical Hardware Lab, and multiple colleagues that assisted me along the way.
 I also used the "CCNA in 60 Days" Book and Practice Tests, but I only really recommend them as supplementary content.

 I am so glad to finally be done.
 In the future I'll probably study the new CCNA topics since they drastically changed it.